IIITLucknowSWEngg/CSITTeam020/README.md

 ## 🎉 Acknowledgments

-We would like to extend our gratitude to our professor, Vinaya Sathyanarayana, mentors, and the open-source community for their guidance, inspiration, and support throughout this project.
+We would like to extend our gratitude to our professor, **Vinaya Sathyanarayana**, mentors, and the open-source community for their guidance, inspiration, and support throughout this project.

 ---